 Named SQL Query is a feature in Hibernate that allows you to define a named query and reuse it throughout your application.
 It is defined in the mapping file or by using the @NamedQuery annotation.

 The benefits of NamedQuery include the following:

 - Ability to easily change the Query without affecting its code.

 It also improves performance when the same Query is used multiple times by caching the query results.

 Do You Want to Become a Java Developer?

 There is a high demand for Full Stack Java Developers, with nearly a seven-fold increase in jobs expected by 2024.
 Full Stack Developers possess a diverse set of coding skills and can handle the challenges of front-end and back-end development with equal ease.
 The position’s salaries are correspondingly generous.
 According to Glassdoor, a Full Stack Java Developer averages USD 79,137 annually.

-Simplilearn offers a Full Stack Java Developer training course that will give you the tools you need to pursue this popular career.
+Simplilearn offers a Post Graduate Program in Full Stack Web Development that will give you the tools you need to pursue this popular career.
 You will learn the top skills demanded in the industry, including Angular, Hibernate, Spring Boot, Servlets, and JSPs, web services, as well as MVC, and SOA, all skills needed for building highly web scalable apps.

 Simplilearn’s popular and comprehensive Blended Learning program provides you with 350 hours of in-depth training, over 30 in-demand skills and tools, 20 lesson-end and six phase-end hands-on projects, and four industry-aligned capstone projects to choose from.